plzm/rag-vector-agent-semantic-kernel/labs/lab4/readme-vs.md

 The loop on line 20 iterates all the results and builds a list of the item text to return to the calling logic.

-### Create a plugin that perform RAG with the vector store
+### Create a plugin that performs RAG with the vector store

 1. In the **Plugins** folder, create a file named **PdfRetrieverPlugin.cs**